vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 checked out at 4:22 PM.
 I then went to Trader Joe's for grocery shopping; I checked out at 4:38 PM.
 Finally, I went to Udupi Palace and got a spinach masala dosa.

+## Saturday November 28

+In the morning I went Walgreens to buy toiletries.
+I checked out of the store at 9:29 AM.